 The two additional core features of the lifecycle that apply across each stage are governance and security.

-The application of this lifecycle as a standardised process across the lifecycle enhances communication between stages of the lifecycle, as different stakeholders inherit data from previous data custodians.
+The application of the data lifecycle as a standardised process across the life of an asset enhances communication between stages of the lifecycle, as different stakeholders inherit data from previous data custodians.